Texas Personal Injury or Worker’s Compensation Claim?

 If you were injured on the job and your employer did not have worker’s comp insurance, you may be able to pursue a “non-subscriber” case against your employer.

-You must answer three questions to determine which direction to proceed with your injury claim.
+You must answer three questions to determine how to proceed with your injury claim.

 in Texas, Worker’s Compensation is available to employers who purchase it.
 If Worker’s Comp covers you, your case against your employer will be limited to a Worker’s Compensation claim in Texas.